ProactiveProgrammers/number-comparison-starter/README.md

   - `poetry run compare --first 4 --second 10 --third 20`
   - `poetry run compare --first 4 --second 10 --third 21`
   - Please note that the program will not work unless you add the required source code
+- As you complete this project, please regularly commit to your repository
+- Use descriptive commit messages that explain the way you change your repository's contents
 - Confirm that the program is producing the expected output
 - Use a `docker run` command for your operating system to run GatorGrader
 - Provide all of the required responses in the `writing/reflection.md` file